Henry Ward, 5th Viscount Bangor: Career

 Ward entered the British Army in 1846 and served in the 43rd (Monmouthshire) Regiment of Foot.
 He fought in the Xhosa Wars and retired in 1854 as captain.
-In 1886, Ward was elected a representative peer to the House of Lords.
+In 1886, Ward was elected an Irish representative peer to the House of Lords.
 He was a Deputy Lieutenant of County Down and represented the county also as Justice of the Peace.

 Family

-On 6 December 1854, he married the Irish entomologist, microscopist, and writer Mary King, a cousin of the astronomer and naturalist William Parsons, 3rd Earl of Rosse, and the pioneering photographer Mary Rosse.
+On 6 December 1854, he married the Irish entomologist, microscopist, and author Mary King, a cousin of the astronomer and naturalist William Parsons, 3rd Earl of Rosse, and the pioneering photographer Mary Rosse.
 The couple had five daughters and three sons.
-Mary Ward (nee King) died in 1869 in history's first car accident, when she was a passenger of an experimental steam car built by the Rosses in Parsonstown.
+In Parsonstown in 1869, Henry and Mary Ward were travelling in an experimental steam car alongside the Parsons boys when Mary was thrown from the car and died almost instantly in history's first car accident.

 Henry Ward remarried Elizabeth Eccles, only daughter of Major Hugh Eccles of Cronroe on 8 April 1874.
 His second marriage was childless.
 Ward died, aged 82 at his residence Castle Ward and was buried at Ballycutter four days later.

 He was succeeded in the viscountcy by his youngest and only surviving son Maxwell.